A recent paper on ichthyosaur systematics

 - Hovasaurus, Claudiosaurus and Thadeosaurus now nest together in an outgroup clade.

-- Xinminosaurus, Grippia and (Shastasaurus alexandrae + Utatsusaurus + (Shastasaurus pacificus + Hupehsuchus) now form an unresolved clade at the base of the Ichythyosauria.
+- Hupehsuchus + Xinminosaurus, Grippia and (Utatsusaurus + (Shastasaurus pacificus + Shastasaurus alexandrae) now form clades at the base of the Ichythyosauria.

 - Then Chaohusaurus nests at the base of the rest of the Ichthyosauria with the same topology as the subset of the large reptile tree.